 Does He Shed?

-We have family that have Golden Retrievers and he does not shed really any more than they do.
-He’s just bigger and has more hair, so it’s likely he sheds about the same amount as two full grown Goldens, seeing is he weighs about as much as two of them combined (he’s about 155 pounds).
-So yes, if you get a fluffy, be prepared to brush them and deal with the hair.
+We have a family that has Golden Retrievers and he does not shed really any more than they do.
+He’s just bigger and has more hair, so it’s likely he sheds about the same amount as two full-grown Goldens, seeing as he weighs about as much as two of them combined (he’s about 155 pounds).
+So yes, if you get a fluffy, be prepared to brush them frequently and deal with the hair.
+A deshedder can help with keeping fur under control.

 Yep, because he’s twice the dog with twice the amount of hair, he takes longer to groom.
 We do have to brush him pretty frequently.
 We make it a point to stay on top of his hair on a daily or every other day basis so it doesn’t get too overwhelming.
 But whenever we clean out his crate area, there’s always tons of hair hanging out in the cracks.